W0rma/sfSslRequirementExtraPlugin/README.md

 ## Overview

 The `sfSslRequirementExtra` is a symfony plugin that provides SSL integration for your application.
+The plugin requires https://github.com/LExpress/symfony1 which is a fork of symfony1.
 Note that you should already have a webserver configured with ssl.

 It gives you 3 new security settings (specified in module's `security.yml`): `require_ssl`, `allow_ssl` and `generate_ssl`, allowing you to fully configure ssl requirement during url matching as well as url generation.
 Read more for explanations.